 To begin the procedure, Dr. Sedgh will carefully make a small incision on one side of the columella (hemitransfixion incision) to access the septum.
 The doctor will then correct the alignment by repositioning, trimming, or even replacing the bone and cartilage.
-He may also remove any excess bone or cartilage that may be blocking the nasal airways, while taking special care to preserve enough cartilaginous septum for optimum nasal tip support.
+He may also remove any excess bone or cartilage that may be blocking the nasal passages while taking special care to preserve enough cartilaginous septum for optimum nasal tip support.

 In some cases, spreader grafts can be installed in the event of middle vault narrowing and internal nasal valve collapse.

 Soft internal splints or packing material may also be used to hold the septum in place.
-The mucus membrane, which will then be repositioned to cover the septum, may also be held in place with the help of dissolvable sutures.
+The mucous membrane, which will then be repositioned to cover the septum, may also be held in place with the help of dissolvable sutures.

 A septoplasty can be performed with cosmetic rhinoplasty to promote a straighter, more attractive nasal appearance.
 By utilizing a highly individualized approach, Dr. Sedgh is able to consistently deliver natural-looking, structurally sound results.

 The procedure typically takes one to one and a half hours, depending on the complexity of your condition.

 Septoplasty is usually performed as an outpatient procedure.
 Immediately after the surgery, you may experience temporary nasal congestion, as well as some soft nasal tissue swelling, which should last around 7 to 10 days after the septoplasty.
 Recovery time typically varies between patients, but adhering to the doctor’s post-op instructions should help shorten this period.